vivisantosa/Unit-12-Web-Scraping-Challenge/README.md

 * Root route “/” that will query your Mongo database and pass the mars data into an HTML template to display the data.
 * Scrape root - “/scrape” that will import your scrape_mars.py script and call your scrape function.

 Last but not least the information, the images, and the tables, are displayed in an interactive HTML page.
 The file “index.html” takes the mars_data dictionary and displays all of the data in the appropriate HTML elements.
 On the right is the screenhoot of the webpage.
-Below is the sample (un-dynamic) of the webpage. https://vivisantosa.github.io/Unit-12-Web-Scraping-Challenge/templates/mars_index.html
+Below is the sample (un-dynamic) of the webpage.<br>
+https://vivisantosa.github.io/Unit-12-Web-Scraping-Challenge/templates/mars_index.html